-It’s a new year and for many a new career as a freight broker agent.
-As most freight broker agents work from home, I felt it necessary that they are warned of the potential pitfalls before getting started.
+As most freight broker agents work from home, I felt it necessary that they be warned of the potential pitfalls before getting started.
 As a freight broker agent working from home, it’s easy to get side-tracked from doing what you should to be successful.
 Believe it or not, this side-tracking can begin as soon as you get out of bed.

 It’s easy to put on the sweatpants, fix a pot of coffee, and stroll down the hall to your office area to fire up your computer.
 You may sit there for a bit, drinking coffee and perusing the internet while trying to get your day started.
 Before you know it an hour has gone by and now it’s time to start your work day, and you’re still in your sweats.
 I know, I’ve done it.
 We all have.